jareddonovan/creative-coding/docs/tutorials/tut06/index.md

 One good site is [google fonts](https://fonts.google.com).

 * Search for a font to use at [google fonts](https://fonts.google.com).
-* When find a font, save it to your computer using the download link as shown in the diagram below.
+* When you find a font, save it to your computer using the download link, as shown in the diagram below.

 ![Diagram showing instructions for downloading google fonts: 1) Search for a font and click the 'add' icon to add it to your selection.
 2) Click the black bar at the bottom and then click 'Download'](images/download-google-fonts.png)

-Once you've found a font and saved it your computer, you'll need to upload it to a `data` folder in your sketch as shown in the diagram below.
+Once you've found a font and saved it your computer, you'll need to upload it to a `data` folder in your sketch.
+The diagram below shows how to do this.

 ![Instructions for uploading a font file to the sketch: 1) Find the font file you saved.
 2) Add a project to your sketch called 'data'.
 3) Click the dropdown menu and choose 'add file'.
 4) Drag the font file onto the add file window.](images/uploading-fonts.png)

-Once you've added the font file to the sketch, you can load it into a [`p5.Font`][9] object that we can use in the sketch.
+With font file added to the sketch, you are now able to load it into a [`p5.Font`][9] object that can be displayed in the sketch.
 The following code listing shows how to do this.

 {% highlight javascript linenos %}
 let font;